Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_migration_swift_to_s3/guide.en-gb.md

 > To get the list of OVHcloud region endpoints, see [Object Storage - Endpoints and Object Storage geoavailability](/pages/storage_and_backup/object_storage/s3_location).
 >

-You can then test your source provider and your OVHcloud connections using the `rclone config` command by as below:
+You can then test your two connections using the `rclone config` command by as below:

 ```bash
 $ rclone config